-Student Representatives should be appointed as soon as possible after the start of a new academic year.
+Student Representatives are appointed as soon as possible after the start of a new academic year.
+Those who wish to continue as they progress through their academic programme can do so and should liaise with the SEED Hub.
 Training for new student representatives will be provided online by the University Student Union and student reps notified once this is available.